Xentrk/x3mRouting/README.md

 ### 2. OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script

 Provides the ability to create IPSET lists using the **x3mRouting.sh** script and selectively route the IPSET lists thru the VPN Client by entering the IPSET name in a modified [OpenVPN Client Screen](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#2-openvpn-client-screen-openvpn-event--x3mroutingsh-script-1).
 The customized OpenVPN Client Screen is still a work in progress.
 You can't use the screen to:
-* bypass the VPN Client for an IPSET list and route to the WAN interface
+* Bypass the VPN Client for an IPSET list and route to the WAN interface
-* apply an IPSET routing rule to a specific device
+* Apply an IPSET routing rule to a specific device

 If you have these two requirements, see the usage instructions in Option 3.